Reiko69420/KinectV2-AI/README.md

 - Train the CNN model using the dataset.
 - Save the trained model to `keypoint_cnn_model.pth`.

-(The script will train the model for 100 Epochs, and it's not really enough depending on your dataset)
+(The script will train the model for 100 Epochs, you can change that in the file easily)

 ## Testing the Model